Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - The script is executed to insert data.

 **Then**
-- OpenSearch should successfully store all the records.
+- OpenSearch should successfully store all records.
-- No errors should occur during the process.
+- No errors should occur during the insertion process.

 **Testing Outputs**
 (Log of inserted records and API response)